GenericMappingTools/gmt/doc/rst/source/gmtregress.rst

 the model, or turn of evaluation completely.
 Instead of determining the best fit we can perform a scan of all possible regression lines
 (for a range of slope angles) and examine how the chosen misfit measure varies with slope.
 This is particularly useful when analyzing data with many outliers.
+Note: If you actually need to work with log10 of *x* or *y* you can accomplish that transformation via **-i**.

 Required Arguments
 ------------------